cjimti/mk/_posts/2018-03-27-kubctl-remote.md

 published: true
 layout: post
 title: kubectl - Control A Remote Kubernetes Cluster
-tags: kubernetes kubectl minikube
+tags: kubernetes kubectl minikube cli
-featured: kubernetes
+featured: kubernetes cli
 ---

 I use [Minikube] to run a local [Kubernetes] single node cluster (cluster?).
 However, I also work with a custom production cluster for work.
 This cluster consists of development and production nodes.
 I often need to switch between working on my local [Minikube] and the online [Kubernetes] cluster.